JorgeManoDura/LeatherworkStitchingPony/README.md

 # Leatherwork Stitching Pony

-Our comprehensive tutorial on building a leatherwork stitching pony includes detailed plans and 3D models created in SketchUp Pro 2022.
+Our comprehensive tutorial on building a leatherwork stitching pony includes detailed plans and 3D models created in SketchUp Pro 2022(More formats yet to come).
 Follow our step-by-step guide to create your own sturdy and adjustable stitching pony with ease.

 [(Preview 3D Model here - Imgur)](https://imgur.com/a/b7qlFD9)